-- 1. Supportive services may only be provided to individuals who are: - a) Participating in career and training services as defined in WIOA Section 134 (c) (2) (3) and 20 CFR 680.910; and - b) Unable to obtain supportive services through other programs or community resources providing such services (WIOA Section 134 (d) (2) (B)). - Supportive services are allowed as a component of follow-up services for WIOA dislocated workers that have completed the program to help them retain unsubsidized employment. - 3.
+- 1. Supportive services may only be provided to individuals who are: - a) Participating in career and training services as defined in WIOA Section 134 (c) (2) (3) and 20 CFR 680.910; and - b) Unable to obtain supportive services through other programs or community resources providing such services (WIOA Section 134 (d) (2) (B)). - 2.
+Supportive services are allowed as a component of follow-up services for WIOA adults that have completed the program to help them retain unsubsidized employment. - 3.
 Supportive services may only be provided when they are necessary to enable customers to participate in Title I activities (WIOA Section 124 (d) (2) (A) and WIOA Section 3 (59)).

-Subrecipient shall provide support services to customers following BFWDC WIOA Support Services Policy #2015-02.
+The Subrecipient shall provide support services to customers following BFWDC WIOA Support Services Policy #2015-02.

-T. CASE NOTES
+P. CASE NOTES

 WIOA adheres to a case management approach to service delivery.
 Integral to this approach is the maintenance of comprehensive case notes for each customer by the Subrecipient.
-Subrecipient shall record case notes into Washington State's Management Information System (MIS) to provide evidence of services and activities provided to customers while enrolled in WIOA activities and support compliance with federal, state, and local policies.
-Subrecipient shall follow BFWDC WIOA Case Note Policy #2015-14 to tell the story of the customer's participation while enrolled in the program.
+The Subrecipient shall record case notes into Washington State's Management Information System (MIS) to provide evidence of services and activities provided to customers while enrolled in WIOA activities and support compliance with federal, state, and local policies.
+The Subrecipient shall follow BFWDC WIOA Case Note Policy #2015-14 to tell the story of the customer's participation while enrolled in the program.

-U. RETENTION AND FOLLOW-UP
+Q. RETENTION AND FOLLOW-UP

 The goal of follow-up services is to ensure job retention, wage gains, and career progression for customers placed in unsubsidized employment.
-If follow-up services are requested by customers and determined by the Subrecipient to be appropriate for those customers, follow-up services shall be provided for a period of up to 12 months.
+If follow-up services are requested by customers and determined by the Subrecipient to be appropriate for those customers, follow-up services shall be provided by the Subrecipient.
+During the term of this agreement, the Subrecipient shall provide follow-up services to participants after the completion of participation in WIOA activities.
 Follow-up services may include, but are not limited to, two-way exchanges between the employment specialist and either the customer or the customer's employer as follows:

-- Provide individuals with additional career planning; - Contact individuals or employers to verify employment; - Counsel individuals about the workplace; - Contact individuals or employers to help secure better-paying jobs; - Contact individuals or employers to resolve work-related problems; - Connect individuals to peer support groups;

-- Provide individuals with information about additional educational or employment opportunities; - Provide individuals with referrals to other community services.
-Individuals in need of such services will be informed of and referred to other government and community services such as Temporary Assistance for Needy Families (TANF), DSHS, CAC, Goodwill, and other local resources available on 211info.org before receiving supportive services.
+- Provide individuals with additional career planning; - Contact individuals or employers to verify employment; - Counsel individuals about the workplace; - Contact individuals or employers to help secure better-paying jobs; - Contact individuals or employers to resolve work-related problems; - Connect individuals to peer support groups; - Provide individuals with information about additional educational or employment opportunities; - Provide individual with supportive services needed to retain employment; - Provide individuals with referrals to other community services.
+Individuals in need of such services will be informed of and referred to other government and community services such as Temporary Assistance for Needy Families (TANF), Department of Social and Health Services (DSHS), Community Action Committee (CAC), Goodwill, and other local resources available on 211info.org before receiving supportive services.

-Subrecipient shall follow BFWDC WIOA Adult and Dislocated Worker Follow-up Services Policy #2015-16 and record follow-up services into Washington State's MIS.
+The Subrecipient shall follow BFWDC WIOA Adult and Dislocated Worker Follow-up Services Policy #2015-16 and record follow-up services into Washington State's MIS.

-V. MANAGEMENT INFORMATION SYSTEM RESPONSIBILITIES
+R. MANAGEMENT INFORMATION SYSTEM RESPONSIBILITIES

-Subrecipient shall upload all WIOA program participant documentation and accurately record participant data, services provided, and outcomes of services into the Washington State MIS, currently called Efforts to Outcomes (ETO).
-Services entered in the MIS must be recorded in a timely manner as outlined in WorkSource Information Notice (WIN) 0082, Change 1, and align with the services defined in the WorkSource Services Catalog.
-Subrecipient shall record case notes to support participant demographics, services provided, and outcomes of services in the MIS.
+The Subrecipient shall upload all WIOA program participant documentation and accurately record participant demographics, services provided, and outcomes of services into the Washington State MIS, Efforts to Outcomes (ETO) or its succesor.
+Services entered in the MIS must be recorded in a timely manner as outlined in WIN0082, Change 1, and align with the services defined in the WorkSource Service Catalog.
+The Subrecipient shall record case notes to support participant demographics, services provided, and outcomes of services in the MIS.

 ESD and the state Workforce Development Council manage the WorkSource customer MIS.
-Subrecipient shall ensure:
+The Subrecipient shall ensure: